DJdirector/Setting-Up-a-Home-Server/Home-Server-Setup/Instalation(WIP).md

 ## Installing the ISO Image

-### If you wish to do the Network Flashing, please skip to the next subject.

 Something that we will be needing, is the ISO Image of the operating system.
 You can download the most recent ISO Image from their webpage.
 ### WARNING: the following link, once clicked will download the most recent Ubuntu Server ISO, If you wish to go to the website and download it yourself, please verify that it is coming from the actual Ubuntu Webpage, as other ISO's from other sights may  potentially harbor malware.